RoyZhenLongLim/Astrocamp/Python/README.md

 - Personal IDE of Choice: [DataSpell](https://www.jetbrains.com/dataspell/)
   - If you register using UNSW email, you get it for free
-  - Has a ton of features that may be more useful to you
+  - Has a ton of features that may be more useful to you [Datalore](https://www.jetbrains.com/datalore/) is useful if you need more computing power

 ### Learn Git
 [Git](https://github.com/git-guides) is the industry standard for coding.